filebrowser/community/README.old.md

-> This repository is only kept for historical motives.
-For an up to date information, please head to [docs.filebrowser.xyz/contributing](https://docs.filebrowser.xyz/contributing).

 # File Browser Community

 This repository contains guides, snippets, hints, references, etc. to help the users and contributors of [File Browser](filebrowser.github.io).